One in four couldn't pay credit-card bills: Survey

-TORONTO — A new survey by J.D.
-Power indicates that this spring, nearly one in four customers of the major credit-card companies were unable to make monthly payments.
+TORONTO — Nearly one in four customers of the major credit-card companies were unable to make monthly payments this spring, according to a survey released on Thursday by J.D.
+Power.

 J.D.
-Power’s May and June survey of more than 6,700 credit-cardholders suggests that consumers whose income was dented during the pandemic were generally less satisfied with their credit-card companies.
+Power's May and June survey of more than 6,700 credit-cardholders also suggested that consumers whose income was dented during the pandemic were generally less satisfied with their credit-card companies.

+“While credit card issuers in Canada are faring somewhat better than their U.S. counterparts in averting the negative effects of COVID-19 on customer satisfaction, they are not out of the woods,” said John Cabell, director of banking and payments intelligence at J.D.
+Power, in a statement.

+“Credit card companies are falling behind in key areas related to the customer experience.”

 The annual survey — which weighs factors such as benefits, credit-card terms, customer interaction and rewards — comes in the wake of COVID-19 accommodations that allowed some people to defer payments.